ITM-NorthShore University HealthSystem

 Proof of completion will be required for those who have already taken the CITI training.
 This course may be taken remotely using video streaming.

-Spring EPOR registration is now open!
-Classes run from April 1st through June 3rd for a total of 10 weeks, Thursday evenings 5:00PM-6:30PM.
-Registration is due no later than April 14th, the last date attendees can still be eligible for a certificate of completion.
-Courses will be held online using Zoom due to the COVID-19 pandemic until further notice.
+Fall EPOR registration is now open!!
+Classes run from September 28th through December 7th for a total of 10 weeks, Tuesday evenings 5:00PM-6:00PM.
+Registration is due no later than October 11th, the last date attendees can still be eligible for a certificate of completion.
+Courses will be held online using Zoom.
 After you register, you will receive Zoom instructions via email.

 Responsible Conduct of Research (RCR)